Top Tip for items fitted externally

-Our products are protected by the most advanced lacquer available and under normal circumstances should give many years of service.
+Our solid brass products are protected by the most advanced lacquer available and under normal circumstances should give many years of service.
 They should be cleaned with a cloth moistened with soapy water or alternatively wiped over with a soft cloth with beeswax.
 UNDER NO CIRCUMSTANCES USE ANY FORM OF METAL CLEANER OR AEROSOL SPRAYS.

-However, after a period of time the lacquer coating, especially on external fittings, can suffer a possible breakdown, especially in coastal areas where the salt air can attack the laquer more that normal.
+However, after a period of time the lacquer coating, especially on external fittings, can suffer a possible breakdown, especially in coastal areas where the salt air can attack the lacquer more that normal.
 Therefore, the life of the lacquer is beyond the manufacturer's control and cannot be guaranteed.
 When the lacquer coating has broken down, remove the brass fittings and coat using a soft brush with acetone thinner e.g. "Nitramores" according to the manufacturer's instructions.
 Completely dry the product using a soft cloth and metal polish, such as "Brasso" or "Duraglit".
 At this stage the product can either be re-lacquered or polished as and when required.

 A fresh coat of lacquer may be applied, but we strongly recommend that, especially for external use, you should leave the item unlacquered.

 Our quality chrome products are virtually maintenance free.
 However, deposits will accumulate especially on external fittings.
 We therefore recommend regular cleaning with a soft cloth and non-abrasive wax polish.

 This will ensure the original appearance is maintained.

 These products have an advanced vacuum treated process resulting in a longer life finish.